Humanity-s-Last-Code-Exam/HLCE/HLCE/ICPC-World-Finals_scripts/readme.md

 ## 1. Generate LLM Responses

 To start, use the prompts provided in the [problem files](https://huggingface.co/datasets/HumanLastCodeExam/icpc-world-finals) to generate responses from your language model.
+Afterwards, extract and filter the code into the `code_list` field.
 Particularly, arrange the outputs in the following format.
 An example is in the examples/icpc_filter_merge.json file, with the required fields structured as follows:
 ```
 [
     {